Josh Gottheimer: 2022

-The fifth district was redrawn, giving it a 6 point increase of Democratic voters, making the district safer for Gottheimer.
+The fifth district was redrawn, giving it a 6-point increase of Democratic voters, making the district safer for Gottheimer.

 In May 2022, Gottheimer was accused of influencing the Republican primary, and helping Pallotta receive the 2022 Republican primary.
 This was common strategy where Democrats boosted the far-right Republican candidates, making it easier to defeat in the general election.

 As of October 2022, Gottheimer had $14 million in campaign funds, raising $7.9 million for the 2021-2022 cycle, spending $2.5 million.

 Gottheimer, characterized Pallotta as a "far-right extremist" who would undermine the congressman's bipartisan, "commonsense" approach to legislating.
 Gottheimer was elected to his fourth term in November 2022, defeating Frank Pallotta, with 54.7% of the vote.

 2024

 Gottheimer announced he would seek re-election to his fifth term in February 2024.
 By early October, Gottheimer's campaign funds were at $20.3 million, raising $9.3 million for the 2023-2024 cycle.

 In March 2024, the day after Mary Jo-Ann Guinchard won the Bergen County GOP line, Gottheimer began criticizing her as a "right-wing extremist" and "MAGA Mary," claiming that she was opposed to abortion, against red-flag laws, and associated with "anti-government extremist groups and January 6th sympathizers."

-Gottheimer was elected to his fifth term on November 2024, defeating Guinchard, with 54.5% of the vote.
+Gottheimer was elected to his fifth term in November 2024, defeating Guinchard, with 54.5% of the vote.

+2026

+In 2025, upon losing the gubernatorial primary to Mikie Sherrill, Gottheimer made it clear that he would seek re-election to the House in 2026.